 You can expect to hear back from the MED Alliance within a few days of the application deadline.
 All applicants will receive some sort of notification; qualified applicants will be asked to participate in a short interview.

 If I have more questions, who do I contact?

-Dory Trimble, MED Alliance Development Manager, coordinates our Fellowship program.
+Dory Trimble, MED Alliance Development Manager, coordinates our Fellowship and Internship program.
 Contact her at firstname.lastname@example.org